Jim Kiick: Broncos and Redskins

 Following his brief, disappointing, but lucrative detour to the WFL, Kiick stated that he wanted to join Csonka with the New York Giants, but Giants coach Bill Arnsparger, who had been Miami's defensive coordinator, was opposed because he was concerned Kiick would be a bad influence on Csonka.
 So he returned to the NFL in a back-up role for the Denver Broncos in 1976.
 He rushed 32 times for 115 yards and one touchdown, and caught 12 passes for 92 yards and a touchdown.
 Kiick was released during the 1977 regular season and missed out on the Broncos' playoff run to Super Bowl XII.
 (On the same day he was released by the Broncos, his house burned down and he got divorced.)
 He was then picked up by the Washington Redskins on December 1, but Kiick played in just one game for them, was waived in June 1978, and then retired.

 Kiick ended his AFL/NFL career with 1,029 rushing attempts for 3,759 yards and 29 touchdowns, and 233 pass receptions for 2,302 yards and four touchdowns.
 He fumbled only 15 times, completed two passes for 38 yards, and ran back a kickoff for 28 yards.

+NFL career statistics

 After football

 Kiick worked as a private investigator for the Broward County Public Defenders Office, and was president of Kiick Sports Promotions in Fort Lauderdale.
 He was inducted into the University of Wyoming's Athletics Hall of Fame in 1996.
 He developed dementia and as of 2017 was living at the Independence Hall assisted care facility in Wilton Manors, Florida.
 His daughter is professional tennis player Allie Kiick.

 Jim Kiick died on June 20, 2020, at the age of 73.
+He was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.